 She holds a PhD in Law (2011) from the University of Montpellier 1, France.
-She also received an LLB degree in Law (in 2003), an LLM degree in International and European Law (Maîtrise in 2004), and an LLM degree in European Human Rights Law (Master 2 in 2005) from the University of Montpellier 1, France.
+She also received an LLB degree in Law (in 2003), an LLM degree in International and European Law (Maîtrise, in 2004), and an LLM degree in European Human Rights Law (Master 2, in 2005) from the University of Montpellier 1, France.
 She also holds an LLB degree in Law from the UNESP (University of the State of São Paulo, Brazil) obtained in 2000.
-She is an Attorney-at-Law in São Paulo, Brazil since 2001.
+She has been a registered Attorney-at-Law in São Paulo, Brazil, since 2001.

-Ana is interested in International Human Rights Law, Technology (including big data and artificial intelligence) and International Human Rights Law, Privacy, Free Speech, and Data Protection in the Digital World, International Migration, International Refugee Law, Regional Human Rights Systems (European Human Rights system, Inter-American Human Rights system), and Public International Law.
+Ana is interested in International Human Rights Law, Technology (including big data and artificial intelligence) and Data Protection and Privacy and International Migration.

 Select Conference Appearances